RockitBootcamp/Student-Resources/jQuery/05 AJAX/README.md

 AJAX stands for *Asynchronous JavaScript And XML*.
 It's actually an outdated term, but still in common use, so it's good to know.
 The updated acronym is XHR (XML HTTP Request).

+AJAX, or XHR, is used to interact with a server from the client without needing to load a new page.
+This is how Single-Page Applications are made possible.
+Some basic example interactions would be: getting user data, creating new content, updating content, and so on.

 ### JSON

 JSON stands for JavaScript Object Notation.
 It's used to share data between machines (i.e. client and servers).
 An example of JSON: